-Please read this Policy carefully to understand our policies and practices for collecting, processing, and storing your information.
-If you do not agree with our policies and practices, your choice is not to use our Services.
-By accessing or using this Services, you indicate that you understand, accept, and consent to the practices described in this Policy.
-This Policy may change from time to time.
-Your continued use of the Services after we make changes indicates that you accept and consent to those changes, so please check the Policy periodically for updates.
-We will notify you in advance of any material changes to this Policy and obtain your consent to any new ways that we collect, use, and disclose your personal information.
+This Policy applies to your use of the Services.
+Please read this Policy carefully to understand our policies and practices for collecting, processing, and storing your information, because any time you use our Services, you consent to the practices we describe in this Policy.
+Please check back often for updates to this Policy, as we may update it from time to time to reflect changes in our personal information practices with respect to the Services or changes in applicable law.
+We will notify you in advance either by e-mail or by posting a notice on our website of any material changes to this Policy and, where legally required, obtain your consent to changes in the ways that we collect, use, and disclose your personal information.

 Capitalized terms in this Policy, where not defined below, shall have the same meaning as in the Company Terms of Service (“Terms”).
 In addition:

-“User” refers to a person or entity that has been granted access to the Services and who has agreed to be bound by the Terms.
+“User” refers to a natural or legal person or entity that has been granted access to the Services and who has agreed to be bound by the Terms.

 “User Content” refers to content that has been contributed to by users of the application, including personal information.